 Nothing will change if we sit around waiting for the system to alter its ways.
 Companies need to stop these disposable products from being so frequently produced, cheap to purchase, and so difficult to responsibly dispose of – there’s no doubt about it!

-We need to put pressure on the big corporations to stop these damaging items from being manufactured in the first place, and this can happen by donating to organisations that are doing the hard work, sending emails to your favourite companies asking them to consider more sustainable alternatives, or reaching out to your local government representatives to raise your concerns…
+We need to put pressure on the big corporations to stop these damaging items from being manufactured in the first place, and this can happen by donating to organisations that are doing the hard work, signing petitions, sending emails to your favourite companies asking them to consider more sustainable alternatives, or reaching out to your local government representatives to raise your concerns…

 Like everything in life, the lives of your belongings are eventually going to come to an end, but zero waste is not the goal here.
 The purpose of the 5 R’s is to slow down the system and switch our mindsets instead.
 Vote for a circular economy, not a disposable one.